A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

-- The system has just two parts – the Pod and the handheld, computerized device called the Personal Diabetes Manager (PDM).
+The Omnipod® Insulin Management System has just two parts – the Pod and the handheld computerized device called the Personal Diabetes Manager (PDM).
 The PDM contains a blood glucose meter.
 The Pod, which is small and lightweight, is worn on the body.
 It can be placed on almost any site where an insulin injection can be given.
 The person uses the PDM to direct the Pod to give both basal or bolus insulin doses.

 *The Pod has a waterproof IPX8 rating for up to 25 feet for 60 minutes; the PDM is not waterproof.

-- With vial and syringe: ask the parent/parents to prefill it for you with the insulin dose you will give.
-If you are asked to draw up insulin into a syringe on your own based on the dose the child needs, have the parent/parents show you how to do this and demonstrate your know-how back to the parent/parents.
+- With vial and syringe: ask the caregiver to prefill it for you with the insulin dose you will give.
+If you are asked to draw up insulin into a syringe on your own based on the dose the child needs, have the caregiver show you how to do this and demonstrate your know-how back to the caregiver.
 Make sure the prefilled syringes are labeled with the type of insulin they contain.

 Step-by-step: how to give an insulin shot with a pre-filled syringe or pen (see notes)3

 - Select a site (review sites with caregivers)*

 - Use an alcohol wipe to clean the site and let it dry for a few seconds (do not blow or fan)